okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 * If you configure any SAML or WS-Fed integrated apps in your org, review the setup instructions for [SAML SSO](/docs/guides/build-sso-integration/saml2/main/) or [WS-Fed SSO](https://help.okta.com/okta_help.htm?id=ext_Apps_Configuring_WS_Federation).
 Update those SAML or WS-Fed Service Provider integrations to use the new custom URL in the metadata.
 Your customers then see the new custom domain rather than the Okta org domain.

-* If you sign a user in with your new custom domain and they try to SSO into previous OIDC integrations made with the org domain, your user is prompted to sign in again.
+* If you sign a user in with your new custom domain and they try to SSO into previous OIDC integrations that are made with the org domain, your user is prompted to sign in again.
 To avoid this, you need to change the issuer in these integrations to your custom URL in both the Okta dashboard and your codebase.

 * When you implement a custom domain, users aren't automatically rerouted from the original URL to the new custom URL.
-You must communicate the new custom domain to your users.
+Make sure to communicate the new custom domain to your users.

-* If you configure the [FIDO2 (WebAuthn) authenticator](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-webauthn) in your org and create a custom domain, your users first need to sign in with an authenticator that they're already enrolled in (for example, Okta Verify or email).
+* If you configure the [FIDO2 (WebAuthn) authenticator](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-webauthn) in your org and create a custom domain, your users first need to sign in with an authenticator that they're already enrolled in.
 Then, your users can re-enroll with WebAuthn.
 Communicate the new URL to your users so that Okta prompts them to re-enroll.
 Every domain that a user accesses requires re-enrollment because each set of their credentials is scoped to a separate domain.

 * When an admin signs in to the custom domain and then accesses the Admin Console from their user dashboard, the org domain changes from the custom domain to the Okta domain.